International Bonds

 When it comes to international bonds, it might be challenging for the investor to fully understand the political and economic climate of the foreign nation.

-Exchange Rate Volatility - For some international bonds, issuers will issue bonds in the non-domestic currency of the investor.
-For instance, bonds being issued in India are in Euros.
+For some international bonds, issuers will issue bonds in the investor's non-domestic currency.
+For instance, bonds issued in India are in Euros.
 This makes the investor vulnerable to fluctuations in the exchange rate of that currency.

 When the issuer pays in the bond's original currency upon maturity, that same amount may convert into a lower amount in the domestic exchange rate of the investor.

-Lack of Liquidity - Bonds in International bond markets lack liquidity, whereby converting them into cash is not an easy process.
+Bonds in international bond markets lack liquidity, so converting them into cash is not an easy process.

 If an investor wants to cash his investment, it's easier for him in the case of domestic bonds, as finding a buyer for the domestic bonds is easy.